sguox002/leetcode/leetcode-all.md

 at most k transactions. based on previous transactions.
 ->>
 <<-123	Best Time to Buy and Sell Stock III    		39.3%	Hard
-at most two transactions. based on previous transactions ->>
+at most two transactions. based on previous transactions.
+Note: top down for this will TLE. it is slower than bottom up (due to stack operations).
+->>
 <<-122	Best Time to Buy and Sell Stock II    		57.9%	Easy
 many transactions as possible.